blueset/fireghoti/docs/downgrade.md

       web:
         image: registry.firefish.dev/firefish/firefish:v20240206  # here
     ```
+1. Change database image from `docker.io/groonga/pgroonga` to `docker.io/postgres`

+    Please make sure to use the same PostgreSQL version.
+For example, if you are using `docker.io/groonga/pgroonga:3.1.8-alpine-16`, you should change it to `docker.io/postgres:16-alpine`.
+PGroonga images are tagged as `{PGroonga version}-{alpine or debian}-{PostgreSQL major version}`.
+PostgreSQL image tags can be found at <https://hub.docker.com/_/postgres/tags>.
 1. Start the container and confirm that Firefish is downgraded
     ```sh
     docker-compose up --detach